melt-umn/melt-website/content/silver/concepts/tree-sharing.md

 ```

 This operator wraps a tree of type `Decorated nt with {}` to give an undecorated value of type `nt`.
 When this result is subsequently decorated in some other position, the original tree is returned.
 Any attributes explicitly supplied to the original tree take precedence over the places where the attribute was originally supplied.

+A small extension to the usual demand-driven attribute evaluation semantics is needed, as additional attributes are supplied during evaluation.
+When a shared tree is initially decorated, it is also supplied with a lazy reference to its sharing site; if a missing inherited equation is encountered, then the sharing site is demanded to force any additional remote equations to be supplied.

 ### Modular well-definedness